 Health and Beauty

 Airplanes are full of germs.
-Getting sick while on vacation sucks.
-Keep yourself healthy and your skin hydrated by taking all the necessary precautions.
-The following will help you look and feel great after a long flight.
+Getting sick on vacation sucks.
+Take the necessary precautions to keep yourself healthy before, during, and after your flight.
+Here are some products to help you look and feel great after a long flight.

 Collapsible Water Bottle